BonnierNews/wildcard-expect/README.md

 To publish a new version of this library to npm:

-Run `npm run bumpp` or:

-1. Run `npm run bump`
+Run `npm run bump` and push to main
-1. Ensure all your changes are committed and pushed to the `main` branch.
-1. Update the `version` field in `package.json` according to [semantic versioning](https://semver.org/).
-1. Run the publish command:

-    ```bash
-    npm publish --access public
-    ```

-    This will publish the package to the public npm registry.

----